HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/IMPLEMENTATION_DETAILS.md

 - Adversarial training with both clean and same-scenario perturbed examples.
 - Evaluation of clean data, attacked data without ANNT, and attacked data with ANNT.
 - Accuracy, multiclass ROC/AUC, and computational-time comparisons.

-## Details not specified by the article

-Exact numerical reproduction is not guaranteed because the article does not uniquely define:

-- The filter family, order, transition bands, padding, or phase response.
-- The dimensions over which normalization statistics are fitted.
-- Whether normalization is fitted before or after the train/test split.
-- The exact epoch endpoint convention and inclusive-sample trimming.
-- Whether subjects and sessions are pooled or held out as groups.
-- The random split seed.
-- CNN padding, convolution stride, or parameter initialization.
-- How the reported 3×3 TCN kernel maps to a temporal layer.
-- TCN causality, dilation, residual connection, reduction, and dropout.
-- The optimizer, learning rate, weight decay, batch size, epoch count, or stopping rule.
-- Whether adversarial examples are regenerated during training or generated once.
-- The clean-to-adversarial sampling ratio and model-initialization relationship.
-- The executable C&W optimizer and update parameterization.
-- Whether combined attacks are sequential, summed, averaged, or jointly projected.
-- Input-domain clipping bounds after perturbation.
-- The class order for Lee2019_SSVEP.
-- The number and use of SSVEP reference-signal harmonics.
-- The multiclass ROC-AUC averaging rule.
-- The exact beginning and end of each computational-time measurement.

-The article also describes combined perturbations as a distinct scenario while discussing expanded adversarial training data.
-The repository freezes one internally consistent interpretation rather than treating either description as hidden ground truth.

 ## Frozen data acquisition